 - 22. Applications must be addressed to the Admissions Manager. - 23.
-The locus of authority with respect to exemptions from admissions criteria rests with the relevant School Board.
-The School Board may delegate authority to an Admissions Tutor or to the University Admissions Manager, as defined in 24 and 25 below. - 24.
-Applications may be judged by the relevant Programme Leader or Admissions Tutor on behalf of the School Board.
-Decisions taken by the Admissions Tutor should be reported to the School Board. - 25.
-Where appropriate and on the basis of prescribed criteria agreed by the relevant School Board, applications may be considered on behalf of the Admissions Tutor by the Admissions Manager, or nominee. - 26.
-Applicants for APEL may be required to produce a portfolio of evidence of learning, where this is not sufficiently clear from their initial written application. - 27.
-Applicants will receive a decision in writing, or a request for further information or evidence.
+The locus of authority with respect to exemptions from admissions criteria rests with the relevant School Education and Standards Board.
+The School Education and Standards Board may delegate authority to an Admissions Tutor or to the University Admissions Manager, as defined in 24 and 25 below. - 24.
+Applications may be judged by the relevant Programme Leader or Admissions Tutor on behalf of the School Education and Standards Board.
+Decisions taken by the Admissions Tutor should be reported to the School Education and Standards Board. - 25.
+Where appropriate and on the basis of prescribed criteria agreed by the relevant School Education and Standards Board, applications may be considered on behalf of the Admissions Tutor by the Admissions Manager, or nominee. - 26.
+Applicants for APEL may be required to produce a portfolio of evidence of learning, where this is not sufficiently clear from their initial written application.